This is a proposed ten-day travel itinerary for Colombia, covering Bogotá, Medellín, Guatapé, and Cartagena.

 Why Travel To Colombia

-- Friendly people
+- Friendly locals

-- Unique culture
+- Unique local cuisine

 Best Month To Visit Colombia

 Generally the best time to visit most of Colombia is December to March when it rains the least in the Andes regions.
 Keep in mind that the prices of accommodations and flights will be high during these months.
-Also keep in mind that Colombia is a vast country and the climate changes from region to region.
+Also bear in mind that Colombia is a vast country and the climate changes from region to region.

 Generally the best time to visit most of Colombia is December to March when it rains the least in the Andes regions.
 Keep in mind that the prices of accommodations and flights will be high during these months.
-Also keep in mind that Colombia is a vast country and the climate changes from region to region.
+Also bear in mind that Colombia is a vast country and the climate changes from region to region.

 Colombia Top Experiences